ademarco/registry_autoload/README.md

 Note that neither lib/ nor src/ are appended when specifying a path yourself.

+### Traits

+PHP 5.4 traits are supported.
+For versions < 5.4, the trait files are simply ignored.

 ### RELATED MODULES

 xautoload is a related module.